Tripartite State Characterization via Activated Bipartite Entanglement: Experimental proposal

-where $\lambda_1 = \cos(2\theta)$ and $\lambda_2 = \sin(2\theta)$, with $\lambda_{2} = \sqrt{1 - \lambda_{1}^2}$.
-The preparation of 1-parameter GHZ state is complete.
 Let us discuss the measurement.
 At the end of each path we have a spin-orbit state tomography circuit as presented in \cite{Balthazar21}.
-With the tomography circuit we reconstruct the reduced density matrix $\rho_{AB}$.
+With the tomography circuit it is possible to reconstruct the reduced density matrix $\rho_{AB}$.
 However, before the tomography $C$ needs to perform $\sigma_x$ and $\sigma_z$ measurements, since these are the bases that respectively optimize Eqs.~\eqref{EoA} and~\eqref{EoF} in the case of 1-parameter GHZ states.
 For $\sigma_z$, both paths are free and the click in the paths $u$ or $d$ gives the outcome 0 or 1 for this measure.
 For $\sigma_x$, path $u$ and $d$ are sent to a Beam Splitter (BS) \cite{Balthazar16a} and the output coming from it goes to tomography circuit.

-We simulate the preparation and measurement of 1-parameter GHZ states by using Jones Matrix formalism \cite{Jones:41}.
+We simulate the preparation and measurement of 1-parameter GHZ-states by using Jones Matrix formalism \cite{Jones:41}.
 Our experimental proposal is designed to give as output the reduced density matrix $\rho_{AB}$ of spin-orbit states multiplied by the corresponding weight that depends on $\lambda_1$ and $\lambda_2$.
 The matrix obtained is used to calculate the difference: $E_A(\rho_{AB})- E_F(\rho_{AB})$.
-In order to emulate experimental errors, we introduce in the simulation an error of $\pm 1^\circ$ in the angle $\theta$ of the HWP that defines the parameters $\lambda_1$ and $\lambda_2$.
+In order to emulate experimental errors, we introduce an error of $\pm 1^\circ$ in the angle $\theta$ of the HWP that defines the parameters $\lambda_1$ and $\lambda_2$.
+Figure~\eqref{rhoABGHZ} presents the measurement results for $\lambda_1 = \lambda_2=\frac{1}{\sqrt{2}}$.
+Figure~\eqref{rhoABGHZ}-a) shows the obtained matrix for C's measurement in $\sigma_z$ resulting 0, Fig.~\eqref{rhoABGHZ}-b) resulting 1.
+Figure~\eqref{rhoABGHZ}-c) shows the results of $\rho_{AB}$ for Charlie's measurement of $\sigma_x$ resulting 0 and Fig.~\eqref{rhoABGHZ}-d) resulting 1.
+The partial trace is obtained by the convex sum of the matrix of paths 0 and 1 with the respective weight.
+The obtained matrices by the optical circuit simulation are in excellent agreement with theoretical expectation presenting fidelity of 0.97, 0.99, 0.99, and 0.99, respectively.
+For this case we obtain $E_A(\rho_{AB})- E_F(\rho_{AB})=0.9992$, that presenting an error of less than $0.01\%$ with respect the theoretical expectation.